Friday 16 March 2018

 Founding partner, Open Architecture

 Li Hu is founding partner of Open, former partner of Steven Holl Architects, and director of Columbia University GSAPP’s Studio-X Beijing.
-During his partnership at Steven Holl Architects, Li Hu was responsible for some of the firm’s influential urban projects in Asia, including Linked Hybrid in Beijing, Vanke Center in Shenzhen, Raffles City in Chengdu and Sifang Art Museum in Nanjing.
+During his partnership at Steven Holl Architects, Li Hu was responsible for some of the firm’s influential urban projects in Asia, including Linked Hybrid in Beijing and Vanke Center in Shenzhen.
 LI left SHA at the end of 2010 to focus on the practice of OPEN with partner HUANG Wenjing.

 OSA Urbanism & Architecture, University of Leuven (Belgium)